Allentown School District: 20th century

-A third level of schools, junior high schools (today's middle schools) were established in 1925 for grades six, seven and eight.
-The Central School building, which was used as Allentown High School from 1893-1916 was renovated and expanded with two additional buildings and was converted to a junior high school.
+A third level of schools, junior high schools, which were later designated as the present-day middle schools in the district, were established in 1925 for grades six, seven, and eight.
+The Central School building, which was used as Allentown High School from 1893 to 1916 was renovated and expanded with two additional buildings and was converted to a junior high school.
 Francis D. Raub Elementary School opened in 1923 in the west end of the city.
 In 1925, it was also converted.
 In the 1st Ward, the Harrison grammar school for boys and the Morton grammar school for girls was consolidated, establishing Harrison-Morton Junior High School in 1927.
-Beginning in the 1929-1930 school year, the junior high schools began teaching 7th though 9th grade with the adoption of the 6-3-3 plan, and Allentown High School taught 10th though 12th grade.
-In 1951, the Chew Street wing of Central was torn down and replaced by a playground.
+Beginning in the 1929-1930 school year, the junior high schools began teaching 7th though 9th grades with the adoption of the 6-3-3 plan, and Allentown High School taught 10th though 12th grades.

 1n 1929, Jack Coffield Stadium for interscholastic football was opened directly behind the main building of Allentown High School.
 Interscholastic football had begun in 1896 with the team playing on any open field that was available.
 In 1930. the Annex, the Little Palestra for the basketball team, and the famous tunnel were added to Allentown High School, which provided an indoor connection with the main building.
 Coffield Stadium was replaced by the larger Allentown School District Stadium in 1948.
 In 1958, the Linden Street Annex was constructed and the vocational students from the Nineteenth Street and Hunsicker Buildings were again brought back to the main campus.
 In 1940, half-day Kindergarten classes were added to the primary schools.
 In 1970, these were expanded to full-day classes.

 After World War II, the expansion of the 12th Ward to include the wartime Convair Field and the wartime housing built for its workers led to the construction of Lehigh Parkway school in 1949.
 Students had previously attended school in homes.
 The 19th Ward acquired the land southwest of Lehigh Street in 1949, including Mountainville, leading to the construction of a fourth junior high school, South Mountain, in 1951, and the Hiram Dodd Elementary School in 1956.

-As the city grew, a second high school was needed.
+As Allentown grew, a second high school was needed.
 In May 1929, the Allentown School District paid $51,000 for a large tract of land at Irving and East Washington Streets in East Allentown.
 The land was purchased for a new junior high school to accommodate students east of the Lehigh River.
+In 1951, the Chew Street wing of Central was torn down and replaced by a playground.

-However plans were later changed, and 27 years later, on May 21, 1956, ground was broken for the new Louis E. Dieruff High School named in honor of the educator and administrator who had given 44 years of service to the district.
-The school was opened in September 1959, and Allentown High School changed its name to William Allen High School in 1960.
+On May 21, 1956, ground was broken for the new Louis E. Dieruff High School named in honor of the educator and administrator who had given 44 years of service to the district.

+The school opened in September 1959, and Allentown High School's name was changed to William Allen High School the following year, in 1960.